Maggie Q: 1996–2005: Modeling and Hong Kong films

 At a friend's suggestion, Q began modeling in Tokyo, Japan at the age of 17, before making an unsuccessful move to Taipei, Taiwan.
 She tried again in Hong Kong, where she began using the stage name Maggie Q because the locals could not pronounce Quigley properly.
 She has said it was not easy for her: "I had twenty bucks in my pocket.
 I mean, I literally did the same thing that my mother did when she left Vietnam... didn't speak the language... had no money."
 But in Hong Kong, she became a protégé of Jackie Chan, who saw in her a potential action star.
 His intensive training taught her the importance of professionalism and always doing her own stunts.
 She later said: "I had never done a day of martial arts in my life when I started in the business.
 I couldn't even touch my toes."
+Over the course of her career, Q trained in multiple martial arts disciplines, including Chinese Wushu, Qigong, and Wing Chun.

 In 1998, she started her acting career in the TV drama House of the Dragon, which was a huge hit in Asia.
 In 2000, she made her film debut as Anna in the horror film Model from Hell, and went on to star as FBI agent Jane Quigley in the action thriller Gen-Y Cops that year.
 Her appearance in Gen-Y Cops impressed Chan so much that he cast her in his films Manhattan Midnight and Rush Hour 2.

 In 2002, she starred as martial artist assassin Charlene Ching in the action film Naked Weapon.
 In 2004, she co-starred with Kelly Hu, Russell Wong and other Asian-American actors in a 30-second PSA produced by Mark Allen for CAUSE USA (Center for Asian Americans United for Self Empowerment), The Least Likely, encouraging Asian and Pacific Islander Americans to register and vote.
 In 2005, she played Harmony in the German-Singaporean TV mini-series House of Harmony, opposite Fann Wong, and co-produced the animal treatment documentary Earthlings narrated by Joaquin Phoenix.